What is Passion?

 Inability to live as my God-given passion directs indicates imbalance in at least one area of life.
 Often, imbalance exists in multiple areas at the same time when my passion struggles for breath.
 Too busy.
 Discouraged.
 Fatigued.
 Frustration.
 Just to name a few.

 All of these block my ability to live life with passion.
 When this happens, when you know God is directing you a certain way but your motivations won’t cooperate, pay attention.
 This usually happens because two things are going on, sometimes one at a time and sometimes both at once.

 - An adjustment of some sort is needed.

 - An opportunity for growth is presenting itself.

 When I’m too busy, my commitments need adjusting and cleaning out.
 If discouraged or frustrated, my focus needs adjusted back on Jesus.
-Constant fatigue generally means I need to adjust something physically like sleep, exercise, hydration and diet (often all of them).
+Constant fatigue generally means I need to adjust something physically like sleep, exercise, hydration, and/or diet.

 When I first enter a season of adjustment and growth, I rarely recognize it for what it is.
 In fact, I usually look for external sources out of my control to blame.
 While such sources are likely a contributing factor, they are not the root cause.

 The root cause always lies with some physical, mental, or spiritual source within myself.
 Often, it’s a combination of the three.
 Not diminishing external influences though, since they — Betrayal.
 Broken trust.
 Unemployment.
 Illness.
 Death. — definitely can contribute.
 Life certainly hands us plenty to knock us off kilter.

 But our passion, if it’s focused on and sourced from God, can remain full and true regardless of circumstances.
 Sure, it will fluctuate because of the factors that influence it, but it can never be taken away when its source lies only in your Creator.